hermitex/Javascript-tutorial/README.md

 https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript

-Tip: Try out all the examples given on your computer remember to push all your code to the repository you created above.
+Tip: Try out all the examples given in your study material on your computer and remember to push all your code to the repository you created above.